Overview of the phase space formulation of quantum mechanics with application to quantum technologies: Quantum technologies in phase space

 The full story is that this negativity is actually a consequence of non-Gaussianity, a result that is known as Hudson's theorem.\Cite{HUDSON} Consequently negativity doesn't capture the important quantum correlations that arise from squeezing, in particular two-mode squeezing.
 Which, since the state is a squeezed Gaussian, has no negative quasi-probabilities.
 So some care needs to be taken in using negative volume as a measurement of quantumness, non-classicality, entanglement and so on.
 That being said, it doesn't mean negativity shouldn't be used, and there have been many results showing its use.\cite{Kenfack2004, Lutkenhaus1995, Siyouri2016, Taghiabadi2016} It just may be more important to look at the context in some cases, and look for how correlations manifest in particular ways.

 In the same way, the interpretation of negative values in discrete quantum systems needs some care.
 Any coherent, single-qubit state generated by the Stratonovich kernel will exhibit negative values.
 The maximum positive value is in the direction that the Bloch vector is pointing, as we deviate from that point over phase space, the probability slowly decreases to zero and then negative, where the maximal negative value is at the point orthogonal to the Bloch vector.
 Because of the term `classical states' for coherent states, this tends to lead to the confusion that coherent qubits states, such as the standard choice of basis in quantum information $\ket{\uparrow}$ and $\ket{\downarrow}$, are classical.
 This term `classical' is just a misnomer, a qubit state is fundamentally non-classical, likewise with any quantum coherent state.
 By definition, any coherent qubit state is quantum; the only non-quantum state that a qubit can exist in is the fully mixed state.
-Because of this quantumness and that the phase space is represented on the sphere, the center of the Gaussian on the sphere creates interference with itself on the opposite side of the sphere, resulting in the negative values.
 Negativity can therefore be used as a sign of quantumness, but it's not necessarily a sign of entanglement.

 One could also make the argument that this negativity can be considered a sign of superposition, as $\ket{0}$ is a superposition of $(\ket{0}+\ket{1})/\sqrt{2}$ and $(\ket{0}-\ket{1})/\sqrt{2}$, and in fact any pure state for a qubit is the superposition of two antipodal pure states.
 In this way, the negativity is a result of this and the overall symmetry of qubit states; this really shows the beauty of the Stratonovich kernel, how it presents the symmetry in coherent qudit states, where every $N$-level coherent state is just the \SU{N} rotation of the chosen ground state.